timunie/Ava-ApiTests/website/docs/P_Avalonia_SkiaOptions_UseOpacitySaveLayer.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>Enabling this might have performance implications.
+Enabling this might have performance implications.

 ## See Also